CaixaPay Price Hits $0.10 on Top Exchanges (CXP)

 CaixaPay Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as CaixaPay directly using U.S. dollars.
-Investors seeking to acquire CaixaPay should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CaixaPay using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as CaixaPay directly using U.S. dollars.
+Investors seeking to acquire CaixaPay should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase CaixaPay using one of the exchanges listed above.

 Receive News & Updates for CaixaPay Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CaixaPay and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.